-Imagine for a moment, new year is just around the corner.
-You have finally been able to approve your vacation leave from your boss and you have painstakingly managed to accumulate savings needed to go backpacking across Europe.
+Imagine for a moment that the new year is just around the corner.
+You have finally been able to approve your vacation leave from your boss, and you have painstakingly managed to accumulate the savings needed to go backpacking across Europe.
 Like an arrow shot from a bow, you take the first flight out and finally land on European land.
-The flight was a long one and you feel famished and look for a Subway at the airport.
-Having custom made your own lip-smacking Sub you pull out a wad of dollars and slide it across the counter to make the sandwich yours.
+The flight was long, and you felt famished and looked for a Subway at the airport.
+Having custom-made your own lip-smacking Sub, you pull out a wad of dollars and slide it across the counter to make the sandwich yours.
 The cashier throws you a puzzled look.
-Just then you come across the sign “We Only Accept Payment in Euros”.
+Just then, you come across the sign “We Only Accept Payment in Euros.”
 It finally sinks in!

 Types of Exchange Rates